zoubohao/CompleteBin/README.md

 # CompleteBin
 **Paper --> Dynamic Contrastive Learning with Pretrained Deep Language Model Enhances Metagenome Binning for Contigs**

-CompleteBin is a binner to cluster the contigs with sequence patch embedding, a pretrained deep language model, and dynamic contrastive learning.
+CompleteBin is a binner to cluster the contigs with context-based TNF embedding, a pretrained deep language model, and dynamic contrastive learning.

 ## Installation (Have Verified):
 #### Tip.
 Please use Python 3.9.15 in the following conda environment.